• Canadian Travel

 Walden Pond

 Walden Pond is famous as the site of a small cabin built by Henry David Thoreau.
-He built the cabin at the shore of the pond in an attempt to live as simply as possible.
-He wrote about this expiremnet in the book “Walden.”
+He built the cabin at the shore of the pond in an attempt to live as simply as possible, and he wrote about this experience in the book Walden.

-In addition to great swimming there is a fabulous walking loop around the pond.
-You can see the original site of Thoreau’s cabin, and you can bring a small stone with you to add to the stone towers near the spot.
+In addition to great swimming, there is a fabulous walking loop around the pond.
+You can see the original site of Thoreau’s cabin and bring a small stone with you to add to the stone towers near the spot.

 Plan on 1-2 hours.